-- 9.7.
+- 9.8.
 The Borough Council published the Social, Sport and Open Spaces study in 2018 which provides a detailed assessment and strategy for the needs of open space and sport facilities in the area.
-The study covers the following areas: - Open spaces - Playing pitches - Built sports facilities (including community facilities) - Social sustainability - 9.8.
-In regard to open spaces, this covers a wide range of different facilities and infrastructure that are important for local communities; including: parks and gardens, natural and semi-natural greenspace, amenity greenspace, equipped play areas, allotments and cemeteries. - 9.9.
+The study covers the following areas:

+- Open spaces

+- Playing pitches

+- Built sports facilities (including community facilities)

+- Social sustainability

+- 9.9.
+In regard to open spaces, this covers a wide range of different facilities and infrastructure that are important for local communities; including: parks and gardens, natural and semi-natural greenspace, amenity greenspace, equipped play areas, allotments and cemeteries. - 9.10.
 The study identifies that there is a continuing need for contributions towards open space and sports facilities from new development.
 This should be done through the identification of any deficit of provision within the locality, both in terms of accessibility and quality; whether a development site is within appropriate accessibility catchment for each type of facility; and whether the enhancement of existing provision is required to provide adequate facilities.
-Where development is located within an area where open space provision is identified as being sufficient in terms of quantity and accessibility, it may be more suitable to seek contributions for quality improvements to existing sites.
+Where development is located within an area where open space provision is identified as being sufficient in terms of quantity and accessibility, it may be more suitable to seek contributions for quality improvements to existing sites. - 9.11.

-- 9.10.
 In order to ensure that development is making appropriate contributions to open space and sports facilities, a Developer Contributions Toolkit accompanies the study and provides a tailored and evidence based approach to determining the right level of provision reflecting the findings of the Social, Sport and Open Spaces Study.
 The toolkit will help to clearly justify the needs arising from a development and how they are to be met and provides separate assessment processes relating to open space, playing pitches and built sports facilities.
-Developers will be expected to make provision for these facilities in accordance with the processes set out within the toolkit. - 9.11.
-In event that the study and toolkit are superseded, then the most up to date evidence base applied by the Borough Council shall be used. - 9.12.
+Developers will be expected to make provision for these facilities in accordance with the processes set out within the toolkit. - 9.12.
+In event that the study and toolkit are superseded, then the most up to date evidence base applied by the Borough Council shall be used. - 9.13.
 The Borough Council will also seek the protection of existing open spaces and facilities as important assets within the community.
 There will be a general presumption against the loss of any facilities in part or as a whole to ensure that these important assets remain to serve the local area and no increase in deficiency in provisions occurs.
 The loss of any facilities will only be acceptable if it can be demonstrated that there is no requirement or demand for it, either at the current time and taking into account any future development or population growth expected in the area.
+This will need to be demonstrated through a robust and up to date assessment and reflect the Council's latest Social, Sport and Open Spaces study.
 Where there is still demand for the facility then any loss can only be justified if can be replaced by adequate alternative provision that would continue to meet the needs of the locality to the same level or better, both in terms of quantity, quality and accessibility.